Benjscho/Benjscho.github.io/_posts/papers/2024-05-01-async-weights.md

 There are three other restrictions on the weight reassignment algorithm that are simpler:
 - Validity-I - when a weight change is proposed, if it violates integrity then a no-op change (a change with zero weight difference) is created.
 If it *doesn't* violate integrity then the proposed change is created.
-- Validity-II - there's an api clients can use to check the weights of a server $s$, `read_changes(s)`.
+- Validity-II - there's an API clients can use to check the weights of a server $s$, `read_changes(s)`.
 When it's called, a client gets a list of all of the weight changes made to $s$, from which they can reconstruct the current weight of $s$ by summing the changes.
 - Livesness - if a server calls `reassign`, the operation will eventually complete, and the server will get back a message indicating the set of changes made.

 #### Equivalence to consensus